 1: Plant your feet on the ground and sit with good posture

 You want to sit with your feet shoulder-width apart and make sure you have good posture.
 If possible, sit outside on the grass with bare feet.
-This will create a sense of stability in both your body and mind, which is vital in grounding meditation sessions.
+This will create a sense of stability in both your body and mind, which is vital for grounding meditation.

 Having good posture creates mental stability.
 And bare feet help too.
 Placing your bare feet on the ground allows your body to absorb the Earth surface’s negative electrical charge.
 And this can reduce free radicals.
 Plus, it helps regulate our autonomic nervous system and circadian rhythms, according to research.
-That’s why you might like to have bare feet while you follow this grounding meditation script.
+That’s why you might like to have bare feet while you follow this script.

 2: Take 28 mindful breaths